SBRitter/hbz-deliver-module/README.md

 ## Create demo data

-Use http://localhost:9130/sampleData to create sample patrons and items to play around with.
+Open http://localhost:9130/deliver/sampleData in your browser to create sample patrons and items to play around with.

 ### Loan item
 * Open browser an go to `http://localhost:9130/deliver/loan`